 After the index map of the current CU is decided, trellis RD optimization is applied to find the best values of run_copy_flag and run type for each sample position by comparing the RD cost of three options: same as the previously scanned position, run type COPY_ABOVE, or run type INDEX.
 When calculating the SAD values, sample values are scaled down to 8 bits, unless the CU is coded in lossless mode, in which case the actual input bit depth is used to calculate the SAD.
 Further, in the case of lossless coding, only rate is used in the rate-distortion optimization steps mentioned above (because lossless coding incurs no distortion).

-Adaptive color transform
+Adaptive colour transform

-In HEVC SCC extension, adaptive color transform (ACT) was applied to reduce the redundancy between three color components in 444 chroma format.
+In HEVC SCC extension, adaptive colour transform (ACT) was applied to reduce the redundancy between three color components in 444 chroma format.
 The ACT is also adopted into the VVC standard to enhance the coding efficiency of 444 chroma format coding.
 Same as in HEVC SCC, the ACT performs in-loop color space conversion in the prediction residual domain by adaptively converting the residuals from the input color space to YCgCo space.
 Figure 60 illustrates the decoding flowchart with the ACT being applied.
 Two color spaces are adaptively selected by signaling one ACT flag at CU level.
 When the flag is equal to one, the residuals of the CU are coded in the YCgCo space; otherwise, the residuals of the CU are coded in the original color space.
 Additionally, same as the HEVC ACT design, for inter and IBc CUs, the ACT is only enabled when there is at least one non-zero coefficient in the CU.
 For intra CUs, the ACT is only enabled when chroma components select the same intra prediction mode of luma component, i.e., DM mode.